 - Once all the cookies are cooked, allow them to cool down completely before eating or decorating.

 Those gingerbread cookies will last 2-3 days stored in a cookie container at room temperature.
-These are a great make-ahead cookie for parties!
+They are a great option for make-ahead cookies for parties!

 Crispy Gingerbread Cut Out Cookies (paleo, vegan, AIP)